We’re in a blog series filled with ideas to get conversations started with our kids about God…

 Next time we’ll talk about some memorials you can set up, to remember the things God has done for you.
 These will surely get discussions going with your children!

 P.S.
-We have lots of practical help for celebrating the feasts at https://homeschoolingtorah.com/category/member-home/teacher-helps/biblical-holidays.
+I’ve written a free book on the Biblical Feasts, and we also have lots of practical help for celebrating the feasts here on our blog.